Ginkgo Biloba extract 40 and 60 mg supplement

 Hum Psychopharmacol.
 2007.
 Human Cognitive Neuroscience Unit, Division of Psychology, University of Northumbria, UK.

 The current study aimed to assess the comparative cognitive and mood effects of a low dose of ginkgo biloba extract and products complexing the same extract with either phosphatidylserine or phosphatidylcholine.
 Twenty-eight healthy young participants received 120 mg ginkgo biloba extract, 120 mg ginkgo biloba extract complexed with phosphatidylserine (Virtiva), 120 mg ginkgo biloba extract complexed with phosphatidylcholine and a matching placebo, on separate days 7 days apart.
-Levels of terpenoids (bilobalide, ginkgolide A and ginkgolide B) were concomitantly assessed in plasma samples taken pre-dose and at 3 and 6.5 h post-dose.
-In keeping with previous research utilising the same methodology, 120 mg of ginkgo biloba extract was not associated with markedly improved performance on the primary outcomes.
-However, administration of ginkgo biloba extract complexed with phosphatidylserine resulted both in improved secondary memory performance and significantly increased speed of memory task performance across all of the post-dose testing sessions.
+Levels of terpenoids (bilobalide, ginkgolide A and ginkgolide B) were concomitantly assessed.
+Administration of ginkgo biloba extract complexed with phosphatidylserine resulted both in improved secondary memory performance and significantly increased speed of memory task performance across all of the post-dose testing sessions.